prebiotic, probiotic, and postbiotic food sources

 Types of Probiotics

 Types of probiotics commonly include bifidobacteria and lactobacillus, and less commonly lactococcus, streptococcus, and enterococcus.
-Saccharomyces is beneficial yeast strain that is also commonly found in probiotic supplements.
+Saccharomyces is a beneficial yeast strain also commonly found in probiotic supplements.

 Common strains you’ll see in probiotic supplements and probiotic-enriched foods include: